JosephLenton/PHP-Error/Readme.md

 This requires no changes to your JavaScript, and works with existing JS libraries such as jQuery.

+Check out the [project homepage](http://phperror.net) for a live demo.

 Features
 --------
  * trivial to use, it's just one file